 So, In summary, achieving carbon neutrality and net zero emissions are similar.
 The only difference is the scale and type of emissions removed.

 Understanding these two concepts’ differences is important because they denote different approaches to mitigating climate change.
-This post provided a brief overview of each term and their difference.
+This post briefly overviewed each term and the difference between carbon neutrality and net zero emissions.